cverified/cbench-vst/cat/README.md

 This directory contains solutions to some of the C verification benchmarks in the paper [A benchmark for C program verification](http://www.cs.ru.nl/~freek/cbench/cbench.pdf).

-For cat1, there is a choice of two solutions:
+For cat1, there is a choice of two solutions.
-`cat1.c` and `verif_cat1.v` use the code as written, plus an axiom that there are enough resources for `putchar` to always succeed.
+`cat1.c` and `verif_cat1.v` use the code as written, but the spec isn't what we might expect: because `putchar` may fail, the program may drop input characters arbitrarily.
-`cat1a.c` and `verif_cat1a.v` modify the code to check for failing `putchar`, and use no additional axioms.
+`cat1a.c` and `verif_cat1a.v` modify the code to check for failing `putchar`, and guarantee correct cat behavior.

 ## BUILD INSTRUCTIONS: